Skip to main content

 The mutual rights and duties of the individual members of the LLP and of the LLP and its members do not give the member significant influence over the affairs of the LLP itself.

 This is tested looking at the duties each member performs in running the business of the LLP.
-According to HM Revenue & Customs (HMRC) the following are considered significant influences:
+According to HMRC the following are considered significant influences:

 • Deciding the LLP’s area of business, strategy decisions, formulating a business plan, marketing strategy, key financial decisions